Taribo West: Partizan

-On 24 January 2003, it was announced that West will join the reigning FR Yugoslavia champions Partizan.
+On 24 January 2003, it was announced that West would join the reigning FR Yugoslavia champions Partizan under newly appointed manager Lothar Matthäus.
 He arrived in Belgrade for the final negotiations with the club five days later.
 On 30 January 2003, West signed an 18-month contract with Partizan.
 He made his official debut for the club on 1 March 2003, playing the full 90 minutes in a 4–2 home league victory over Radnički Obrenovac.
 West scored his first goal for Partizan in a 4–0 home league win over Vojvodina on 7 May 2003.
-Under Lothar Matthäus, the club convincingly won the 2002–03 First League of Serbia and Montenegro.
-Afterwards, West was one of the most influential players on the way to helping Partizan reach the group stage of the 2003–04 UEFA Champions League, eliminating Newcastle United on penalties in the third qualifying round.
+Eventually, the club convincingly won the 2002–03 First League of Serbia and Montenegro title.
+Subsequently, West was one of the most influential players on the way to helping Partizan reach the group stage of the 2003–04 UEFA Champions League, eliminating Newcastle United on penalties in the third qualifying round.
 He managed to record three appearances in Group F, despite missing numerous games in the first half of the 2003–04 season due to injuries.
 In February 2004, West left the club by mutual consent.

 Later years

 In August 2004, West signed a one-year contract with Qatari club Al-Arabi.
-He scored his only goal for the side in a 1–1 league draw away at Al-Wakrah on 4 November 2004.
+He scored his only goal for the side in a 1–1 away league draw at Al-Wakrah on 4 November 2004.
 West subsequently returned to England, penning a one-year deal with Plymouth Argyle in July 2005.
-He made his debut for the club on 27 August 2005, picking up a yellow card in a 0–1 loss to Hull City.
+He made his debut for the club on 27 August 2005, picking up a yellow card in a 1–0 loss to Hull City.
 West appeared in only five games for Plymouth, before his contract was terminated in October 2005.

 In January 2007, West was close to signing with Croatian club Rijeka, but failed his medical.
 He eventually moved to Iran and signed a one-year contract with Paykan in August 2007.
 West failed to make a start with the club, having his contract terminated by mutual consent only three months later.

 In February 2008, West reportedly claimed to be joining Segunda División side Xerez, but the club's president denied any knowledge of the player's arrival.